 - Public transport tickets for Warsaw, Krakow and Berlin

 - 4-day Wolsztyn Experience steam-hauled trip in first class

 - Accommodation in good quality hotels on a bed and breakfast basis

-- 1 packed lunch
+- 1 packed lunch and 1 evening meal

 - Services of a tour leader from London and throughout the tour